Our vision for North Berkeley BART

-Make a central space that both commuters and locals can use and enjoy
+Make a pedestrian-oriented space/plaza with a relationship to the BART entrance, which both commuters and locals can use and enjoy

-Variety of sizes in retail spaces, so mom & pop stores can afford to rent, as well as chains
+If there is non-residential space, provide a variety of sizes in commercial spaces, so mom & pop stores can afford to rent, as well as chains and non-profits

 *- When we refer to "homes" we mean individual units in apartment buildings or townhouses, not single family homes.